-From there, I snaked out in different directions, going as far as I could in one direction and then going up a block and walking back.
+From there, I snaked out in different directions, going as far as I could in one direction, then going up a block and walking back.
 It can be a bit tedious, but there is always plenty to see and enjoy (especially if you can take pleasure in the details).

-I noted any place of interest and made a mental note about it.
-This is how I knew that there was a bar that offered a wide selection of beers; it stood out against the ranks of Italian restaurants and cheap empenada shacks, and I had considered checking out the happy hour earlier.
+I made mental notes about places of interest.
+This is how I knew that there was a bar that offered a wide selection of beers; it stood out against the ranks of Italian restaurants and cheap empanada shacks, and I had considered checking out the happy hour earlier.

-Of all the tables available, I chose one that was right on a street corner and on the opposite side as everyone else that was outside.
+Of all the tables available, I chose one that was right on a street corner.
 Of all the seats available I chose the one facing the crosswalk and the other people sitting outside.

 But eye contact is exactly what you want.
-Or rather, you don’t want to go out of your way to make eye contact, but you don’t want to avoid it, either.
+Or rather, you don’t want to go out of your way to make eye contact, but you don’t want to avoid it.

 There’s a sociological premise called ‘civil inattention’ which essentially says that in nature, we as social creatures would need to check out every new human that came into view, sniffing and shaking hands and figuring out if they are friend or foe.
-In developing civilization, however, we have created a kind of social contract that allows us to skip this step and just assume everyone is not an enemy until proven otherwise.
+With civilization, however, we have created a social contract that allows us to skip this step and just assume everyone is not an enemy until proven otherwise.

-This is good because it keeps us from each others throats, but bad because it allows us to completely ignore everyone around us unless something extreme happens, and this makes it difficult to makes contact with strangers.
+This is good because it keeps us from each other’s throats, but bad because it allows us to completely ignore everyone around us unless something extreme happens, and this makes it difficult to make contact with strangers.

-I paid very close attention to my posture that night because, especially when you’re in a country where everyone else speaks a different native tongue, body language is VITAL.
+I paid close attention to my posture that night because, especially when you’re in a country where everyone else speaks a different native tongue, body language is vital.

-There are a million little things that a person does when they are comfortable, and each is a bit different so I can’t tell you what yours will be.
+There are a million little things that a person does when they are comfortable, and each of us is different, so I can’t tell you what yours will be.